-- Positive trend in engagement with permitting agencies and improved comment review and responses to ensure permits being issues in-time - Collaboration with contractor on productivities to avoid third dry season construction, minimized construction cost increase. - Finding scarce off-site mitigation areas in support of required Mitigation requirements - Successful negotiation with contractor and construction readiness efforts - Developed Project Funding plan that provides a path to completing the project - Completed an independent review of the Caltrain environmental function - Many process, organizational lessons learned and improvements implemented for future success of program
+- Positive trend in engagement with permitting agencies and improved comment review and responses to ensure permits being issued in early May. - Successful negotiation and collaboration with contractor on productivities to avoid third dry season construction, minimized construction cost increase. - Finding scarce off-site mitigation areas in support of required Mitigation requirements - Decision on Tamien Service change to maximize Construction windows - Project reset and onboarding experienced project staff to manage and delivery the work - Ongoing training to be ready for Construction in June 2025 - Developed Project Funding plan that provides a path to completing the project